The Cheat Solution for PCSX2

 Are there bugs?

 Yes!
 Currently, adding a new game to the database results in the first item listed in the cheat box being blank.
-(This is largely cosmetic, and should not affect anything else.)
+(This is largely cosmetic, is a workaround for a technical issue, and should not affect anything else.)

 Sometimes you may need to completely close and re-open Project Unification when you change the program settings or add/change/delete database entries for Project Unification to detect the changes.

 Also, some of the GUI elements may not render correctly (i.e. Project Unification may appear blurry/fuzzy/disproportionate) unless you go into compatibility properties and disable display scaling. (by right clicking on the ProjectUnification.exe file/shortcut, choosing "properties", clicking "compatibility", and choosing "Disable display scaling on high DPI settings".)
 This may or may not address the issue depending on the resolution of your monitor.
 (This is because of DPI scaling being off on 1080p vs 4k, etc. monitors.
 It is totally cosmetic.)
 Only try this if the Project Unification GUI appears to be scaled incorrectly/blurry/fuzzy on your monitor.

 Please report bugs on the main Project Unification announcement thread on the forums.
 My goal is to, hopefully, fix them all in time.